 - £15.00 – You get two recommendations published in the catalogue along with promotional links to your name and organisation/project, as well as posts on social media.
 Your details are also listed on the Acknowledgements page.

 - £20.00 – You get five recommendations published in the catalogue along with promotional links to your name and organisation/project, as well as posts on social media.
 Your details are also listed on the Acknowledgements page.

 - £50.00 – Your book recommendation is ‘Book of the Day’ in one of our daily online slots that display one book per webpage, together with a 24-hour social media PR campaign and entries on the Acknowledgements and Hall of Fame pages

 - £100.00 – You receive a one-click, seven-day image-link ad on the Book Bulletin crowdfunding page that leads to your website, together with entries in the Acknowledgements and Hall of Fame as well as a one-week social media PR campaign

-You can tell us your recommendations via InMail messages at CrowdPatch or via email, to email@example.com
+Tell us your recommendations and why you love these book choices via InMail messages at CrowdPatch or via email, to email@example.com

 You can recommend more than one book; you can also endorse books that have already been recommended by other people, which strengthens the objective value of the recommendations.

 You can also get involved by volunteering your skills, talents, experience and contacts.

 There is only one rule: you cannot recommend books you have written yourself.
 If you are a self-published author, recommendations your favourite works and we shall upload details and links about your latest book(s) next to your entries.